taupirho/do-you-speak-vi/README.md

+<span style="font-size: 18px;"> INSPIRATION DAY</span>

 A few useful commands to help you become fluent in the Unix text editor vi.
 Note this assumes you are in **command** mode of vi  NOT in **insert** mode

 **Useful vi commands**

 Crucial to the goal of becoming fluent in vi is the concept of marks.
-Marks are simply a way of marking different records in vi so that you can refer to them in subsequent commands.
-Usually these commands will involve cutting and pasting.
+Marks are simply a way of marking different sections or records of your buffer in vi so that you can refer to them in subsequent commands.
+Usually these commands will involve cutting and/or pasting.
 To mark a line of text use the **m** command followed by a letter in the range **a** to **z** , for example  **ma** will mark the current line with the letter a.
-Note that you don't see an 'ma' when you type this command, it’s just an internal label maintained by vi. **NB In the following examples, expressions in brackets may be typed instead of the corresponding expression before the brackets.
+Note that you won't see the characters 'ma' when you type this command (**if you do it means you are in INSERT mode!**), it’s just an internal label maintained by vi.

+**NB In the following examples, expressions in brackets may be typed instead of the corresponding expression before the brackets.
 For example d(y)'a means you can type d'a or y'a.
-Also the difference between deleting and yanking lines is that deleted lines are renmoved from the buffer whereas yanked lines are left in place.
+The difference between deleting and yanking lines is that deleted lines are renmoved from the buffer whereas yanked lines are left in place.**

-**cut and Paste between a marked line and the current line.**
+**Cut and Paste between a marked line and the current line.**

 Goto the line you want to start cutting from.
 Type **ma** then move the cursor to the line you want the cut to end at.
-Then for example you can ... :-
+Then for example you can ...

 **'a** - goto the line marked with a